QingyuanZhangTony/Earthquake-Identification-And-Notification/README.md

 FDSNWS service still unavailable.
 Used https://data.raspberryshake.org for data. <br />
 Improved codes for outliers/ extreme values removal.  <br />
 Working on implementing a denoising algorithm. <br />
+Added a util.py for utility functions like getting lat and long of a given station.  <br />